ModelEarth/data-pipeline/timelines/README.md

 TO DO: Web page displaying US counties at risk of increased poverty - Use Google Data Commons API for FIPS county poverty target data and international target data.
 Pull with an [Observable Data Loader](../../../timelines/observable/)

-TO DO: Find equivalent county data for India and China (Country Census or Google Data Commons)

-TO DO: Web page displaying Industries that predict improving and declining [bee populations](../../../research/bees/) - Irene

-TO DO: Web page displaying Top ten Maine counties likely to have [declining tree canopy](/data-pipeline/research/canopy/) - Find a data source (county or zip)
+TO DO: Top ten counties in each state likely to have [declining tree canopy](/data-pipeline/research/canopy/)

 TO DO: Use [Tensorflow.org](https://www.tensorflow.org/js/demos) for [Neural Network predictions](https://www.tensorflow.org/s/results/?q=neural%20networks) with our training data.